BalticSea-ClimateTraffic/visuals/about.md

 <br><br>

 ### Data Sources
 Results shown here are based on regional climate model simulations and statistically downscaled global climate model data.
 The future conditions follow standardized future climate change scenarios (Representative Concentration Pathways, RCPs).
 The analysis of the data products was conducted at the Finnish Meteorological Institute.
-Each results page harbours more information on the production of correpsonding results'.
+Each results page harbours more information on the production of correpsonding results.
 <br><br>

 ### How to cite